linuxfoundation/critical-projects/README.md

 ## What does it mean for a project to be "critical"?

-An open source project is "critical" if

-1.  it is either directly relied on by many users or indirectly through other widely-used projects that depend on it.
+Definition: An open source project is "critical" if it is either directly relied on by many users or indirectly through other widely-used projects that depend on it.
-2.  in the event that a critical security vulnerability were found and exploited, it could cause catastrophic damage (economic, societal, human life, safety, etc.).

 # Methodology

-Our aproach consists of three main steps:
+Our approach consists of three main steps:

 1. [Project discovery and filtering](#project-discovery-and-filtering)
 2. [Measure signals of criticality](#measure-signals-of-criticality)